Multipartite correlation measures and framework for multipartite quantum resources theory: A framework of multipartite quantum resource theory

-For a bipartite quantum correlation (BiQC), a measure of this BiQC is a non-negative function $\mathcal C^{(2)}$ on states such that (1) (Faithfulness) $\mathcal C^{(2)}(\rho)>0$ if and only if $\rho$ is a BiQC state; (2) (Non-increasing trend under free operations) For any free channel $\Phi$ and any state $\rho$, we always have $\mathcal C^{(2)}(\Phi(\rho))\leq \mathcal C^{(2)}(\rho)$ \cite{FG}.
+For a bipartite quantum correlation (BiQC), a measure of this BiQC is a non-negative function $\mathcal C^{(2)}$ on states such that (1) (Faithfulness) $\mathcal C^{(2)}(\rho)>0$ if and only if $\rho$ is a BiQC state; (2) (Monotonicity under free operations) For any free channel $\Phi$ and any state $\rho$, we always have $\mathcal C^{(2)}(\Phi(\rho))\leq \mathcal C^{(2)}(\rho)$ \cite{FG}.
 This aligns with the conditions that a multipartite measure $\mathcal C^{(n)}$ is required to satisfy within the current framework of multipartite resource theory.

 However, for multipartite systems, the situation becomes increasingly intricate.
-For a multipartite measure $\mathcal C^{(n)}$, the non-negativity, faithfulness, non-increasing trend under free operations are not enough.
-For example, by the principle of resource allocation, at least the measure of the part systems cannot exceed the total measure available to the entire system.
+For a MQC measure $\mathcal C^{(n)}$, the faithfulness and non-increasing trend under free operations are not enough.
+For example, by the principle of resource allocation, the measure of the part systems cannot exceed the total measure available to the entire system.
 This property was described as {\it the hierarchy condition} for multipartite entanglement measures in multipartite systems \cite{GY20} and multipartite multi-mode Gaussian non-product measure in multipartite multi-mode CV systems \cite{HLQ22}.
-This property further requires that, if $\mathcal C^{(n)}$ is a true multipartite measure, it is not enough to consider $\mathcal C^{(n)}$ itself only, instead, one must consider a sequence $\{\mathcal C^{(r)}\}_{r=2}^n$ as a family and each $\mathcal C^{(r)} $ is defined uniformly and gets well along with each other.
-This requirement, which enables us to measure the MQC in any part of the whole system, was described as {\it the unification condition} for multipartite measures \cite{HLQ22}.
-The hierarchy condition is in fact a natural requirement from the theory of resource allocation as well as the feature of MQC itself, which means that, for any sub-repartitions $Q=Q_1|Q_2|\cdots|Q_r$ and $P=P_1|P_2|\cdots|P_m$ of $\{1,2,\cdots,n\}$, if the hierarchy of $Q$ is lower than the hierarchy of $P$, denoted by $Q\preccurlyeq P$, then, for any state $\rho$, regarding its reduced states $\rho_Q\in{\mathcal S}(H_{Q_1}\otimes H_{Q_2}\otimes\cdots\otimes H_{Q_r})$ as a $r$-partite state and $\rho_P\in{\mathcal S}(H_{P_1}\otimes H_{P_2}\otimes\cdots\otimes H_{P_m})$ as an $m$-partite state, one always has $\mathcal C^{(r)}(\rho_Q, Q)\leq \mathcal C^{(m)}(\rho_P,P)$, that is, the correlation shared by $r$ subsystem groups $\{Q_1,Q_2,\cdots, Q_r\}$ can not exceed the correlation shared by $m$ subsystem groups $\{P_1,P_2,\cdots,P_m\}$ whenever $Q\preccurlyeq P$.
+This property further requires that, one has to measure the resource in any part system.
+Thus, if $\mathcal C^{(n)}$ is a MQC measure, it is not enough to consider $\mathcal C^{(n)}$ itself only, instead, one must consider a sequence $\{\mathcal C^{(r)}\}_{r=2}^n$ as a family and each $\mathcal C^{(r)} $ is defined in the same way of $\mathcal C^{(n)}$ and gets well along with each other, that is, causing no confusions when used them to measure the MQC in part system.
+This requirement was described as {\it the unification condition} for MQC measures \cite{HLQ22}.